frantoro10/frantoro10/README.md

 ### 💻 About Me

 I’m **Francisco Toro**, a passionate Software Development student at Instituto Politécnico Córdoba (ISPC).
 Focused on building clean, efficient, and scalable web applications.
-Currently specializing in **Front-End development** with React and Next.js, while expanding my skills in **Back-End** technologies like Node.js, Python, and PHP.

 I enjoy solving real-world problems through code and continuously learning new tools and frameworks.
 My goal is to create impactful projects and grow professionally in the software industry.